 For the first time, the Internship Program will be focussing more on supporting Aboriginal and Torres Strait Islander (Indigenous*) students and graduates via internships as pathways to jobs in Indigenous organisations and other organisations working in the Indigenous sector.
-An exciting development is that the Commonwealth's Jobs, Land and Economy Programme (JLEP) will provide financial support via scholarships for Aboriginal and Torres Strait Islander interns under the Program.
+An exciting development is that the Commonwealth's Jobs, Land and Economy Programme (JLEP) will provide financial support via Scholarships for Aboriginal and Torres Strait Islander interns under the Program.

 Eligibility and obligations:

-- We will accept applications from Indigenous candidates who are in their penultimate year of study or above, or have graduated with an academic background in: Law; Anthropology; Other Social Sciences (including Archeology, Cultural Heritage Management, Environmental Management, Indigenous Studies, History, Human Geography and Sociology); as well as Business, Education, Health Science, Media/Communications, Psychology and social work.
+- We will accept applications from Indigenous candidates who are preferably in their penultimate year of study or above, or have graduated with an academic background in: Law; Anthropology; Other Social Sciences (including Archeology, Cultural Heritage Management, Environmental Management, Indigenous Studies, History, Human Geography and Sociology); as well as Business, Education, Health Science, Media/Communications, Psychology and social work.

-- Internships will run for 4 to 6 weeks full-time, usually over the university breaks with flexibility out of those timeframes for graduates.
+- Internships will run for 4 to 6 weeks full-time, usually over the university breaks, with flexibility out of those timeframes for graduates.

 - Scholarships will cover the interns' daily living expenses and, in addition, travel and accommodation costs will be covered for away-from-home placements.
-Indigenous interns will receive scholarships in the amount of:
+Indigenous interns will receive Scholarships in the amount of:

 - $3,000 for a 4 week internship